 - Customer care calls management

-- Finding phone numbers in mobile devices, Employees Information System
+- Searching phone numbers on mobile devices, Employees information system

 - Spelling checkers in word processing software, Symbol table in a compiler